The significance of the Forum’s historic location and collaborative approach to programming truly made this an event not to be missed.

 These fast rising northern stars create music inspired by their hometown of Iqaluit, Nunavut.

-This truly unique band will take you on a stroll through the streets of Iqaluit to share a glimpse of life in Arctic.
+This truly unique band took participants on a stroll through the streets of Iqaluit to share a glimpse of life in Arctic.
 With their unique mix of Inuktitut alt-country, throat singing, and reggae, the Jerry Cans are a distinctly northern, one-of-a-kind group.
-The band perform many of their songs in Inuktitut and are passionate about preserving the language even as the north and their home community of Iqaluit evolve.
+The band performs many of their songs in Inuktitut and are passionate about preserving the language even as the north and their home community of Iqaluit evolve.

 Bear Creek, an Ojibwe drum group based out of Sault Ste.
-Marie, Ontario, will be performing the Travelling Song.
-Bear Creek’s membership includes singers from the Batchewana, Garden River, Aundeck Omni Kaning, Aamjiwnaang, Moose Cree, Serpent River and Whitefish Lake First Nations in Ontario and the Bay Mills Indian Community in Michigan
+Marie, Ontario, performed the Travelling Song.
+Bear Creek’s membership includes singers from the Batchewana, Garden River, Aundeck Omni Kaning, Aamjiwnaang, Moose Cree, Serpent River and Whitefish Lake First Nations in Ontario and the Bay Mills Indian Community in Michigan.

-This orateur, writer and humorist will, through words of guidance and personal stories, share her passionate perspective on inclusion, radical self- acceptance and the love of reading.
-You will feel empowered to affect change in yourself, your family and your community.
-Prepare to laugh, cry, and be up-lifted!
+This orateur, writer and humorist, through words of guidance and personal stories, shared her passionate perspective on inclusion, radical self- acceptance and love of reading.

 KEYNOTE SPEAKER: D. Jay Hannah